 How can you protect yourself against rising electricity prices?

-So how can you insulate yourself from further price hikes?
-The simplest (and greenest) way is by investing in solar PV and battery storage.
+How can you insulate yourself from further price hikes?
+The simplest way is by investing in solar PV and battery storage.
 Effectively, you’re buying 25+ years of electricity upfront at a fixed cost.
-The lifetime cost of solar energy currently works out at 8p/kWh - far lower than the 16p/kWh average for the grid, which as we’ve seen is going up and up and up… Over the lifespan of the PV system, we estimate grid electricity to cost an average of 64p/kWh.
+The lifetime cost of solar energy currently works out at 10p/kWh - far lower than the 34p/kWh average for the grid, which as we’ve seen is going up and up and up… Over the lifespan of the PV system, we estimate grid electricity to cost an average of 64p/kWh.

 To find out more, please give us a call on 0118 951 4490 or download our free guide to residential solar: